lilyball/textmate-bundles/Review/Bundles/GetBundles.tmbundle/Support/help.markdown

 Once you have the list you can select one or more bundles and hit the `Install Bundles` button to install it/them.
 After installing TextMate will be forced to execute "Reload Bundles".
 The installation of a bundle or bundles can be cancelled by hitting <button>&#x238B;</button> as long as the script will not install that bundle physically.
 If a given bundle has been already installed the script will ask you whether that bundle should really be installed.
 If the user commits it the "old" bundle will be renamed into "THEBUNDLENAME.tmbundleTIMESTAMP" for safety reasons.

 The default installation path is `~/Library/Application Support/TextMate/Pristine Copy/Bundles` (Users Lib Pristine).
-This path can be changed in the "Advanced Drawer" dialog (more detail in 3.2).
+This path can be changed in the "Advanced Drawer" dialog (more detail [here](#sect_4)).
 Please note for svn repositories that the script will perform a clean svn checkout.
 In order to avoid certain conflicts it is recommended if the user wants to work with a given bundle via svn afterwards to change the installation to `~/Library/Application Support/TextMate/Bundles` (Users Lib Bundles).
 The same for installing bundles from github.com using `git`.

 "Get Bundles" also allows you to do a complete svn checkout of TextMate's Support Library from `http://macromates.com/svn/Bundles/trunk/Support/` into `/Library/Application Support/TextMate`.
 It can be invoked by clicking at the "Update Support Folder" button in the "Advanced Drawer" dialog.